Fort Lauderdale Truck Accident Attorney

 Experienced Truck Accident Law Firm in Fort Lauderdale, Florida

 As soon as you or a loved one are in an accident with a large commercial vehicle, it is critical to your case for financial compensation and recovery that you contact an experienced Fort Lauderdale truck accident lawyer.
-To schedule an appointment with Schilling & Silvers Personal Injury & Car Accident Lawyers, please fill out our contact form to arrange for your free, no obligation consultation.
+To schedule an appointment with our knowledgeable attorneys, please fill out our contact form to arrange for your free, no obligation consultation.

 In addition to Fort Lauderdale, our attorneys also serve Hialeah, Hollywood, Pompano Beach, North Lauderdale, Lauderdale Lakes, Wilton Manors, Lazy Lake, and more.